Vacunagate: Reactions

 The scandal has been described as an illegal act and a breach of political and scientific ethics by the general public and various national and international media outlets covering the case.
 The actions of senior Peruvian officials, such as former President Martín Vizcarra and former ministers Pilar Mazzetti and Elizabeth Astete, who accessed the vaccine irregularly, have been characterized as an ethical transgression, as well as an illegal act.
 Meanwhile, the conduct of Germán Málaga, the leader of the research team, has been described as scientific misconduct.

 On February 26, Fernando Carbone, who chairs the investigative commission on improper vaccinations, specified that 470 individuals received the Sinopharm candidate vaccine dose without being part of the clinical trial, referring to the project’s volunteers.
 He explained that 369 individuals from the teams conducting the clinical trial were vaccinated, while 101 individuals, including personnel related to the study, Ministry of Health (Minsa) or Foreign Ministry staff, their close associates, and invitees, were also vaccinated.
 He noted that the first group received 706 doses, and the second group received 198 doses.

 Scientific misconduct

-Germán Málaga Rodríguez, a Peruvian doctor and professor at the Peruvian Cayetano Heredia University, confessed to administering candidate vaccines outside the protocol related to the Vacunagate case.
+Germán Málaga Rodríguez, a Peruvian doctor and professor at the Cayetano Heredia University, confessed to administering candidate vaccines outside the protocol related to the Vacunagate case.
 Along with Hugo García Lescano and other researchers, he led the Sinopharm clinical trial, being primarily responsible for clandestinely facilitating access to the vaccine for senior officials, university rectors, family members, and even former President Martín Vizcarra.
 These irregularities violated the scientific integrity code of CONCYTEC, undermining ethical principles such as transparency, truthfulness, fairness, responsibility, objectivity, and impartiality.
 He was temporarily removed from his position as principal investigator at the university.